xuanngo/FilesHub/README.md

 FilesHub
 ========

-FilesHub is used to remove duplicate files.
+FilesHub is used to find duplicate files.

 Usage
 ======